 I’m a single malt scotch drinking Anglican socialist – and a card carrying feminist with a long track record.

-I’m currently working on my fifth post-secondary degree, an MFA in Creative Nonfiction from Kings College University in Halifax, Nova Scotia.
+I recently completed my fifth post-secondary degree, an MFA in Creative Nonfiction from Kings College University in Halifax, Nova Scotia.
 (A couple of friends are threatening to stage an intervention if I get any more degrees).

 I’ve been making visual art in a wide range of media for 25 years.
 Several pieces play with the idea of the physical book.
 I plan to make an installation to accompany the launch of my book.
 I will print each essay on a long strip of paper, dip them in beeswax, and hang them from the ceiling.
 Visitors can walk in and out and read the book in random order – gathering up the fragments.

 I also plan a limited editiion of artist's boxes -- each essay will be rolled up and tied with string, so they can also be read in random ord